techmakerai/Hands-on-Tutorial-Voice-Assistant-on-Raspberry-Pi/README.md

 Following the YouTube video below to learn more about this project:
 https://youtu.be/uV6hJQcuW4w

+Before using this Python script, please add your Google Gemini API key to it first.

 Here is a schematic of the Raspberry Pi and LEDs
 <img src="https://github.com/techmakerai/Hands-on-Tutorial-Voice-Assistant-on-Raspberry-Pi/blob/main/schematic1.png" width="720"/>